Sailboat From U.S. Teen's Doomed Round-The-World Attempt Found Drifting Off Australia

 "There is every chance it has done a lap of the world already and is on its second time around," Griffin told Australian newspaper The Advertiser.

-"Eight or nine years is far too slow for a direct trip," said Griffin, who has advised search crews looking for the lost Malaysian airliner MH-370.
+"Eight or nine years is far too slow for a direct trip," said Griffin, who has advised search crews looking for the lost Malaysia Airlines Flight 370.
 "The simulated particles used in our search for MH-370, which sounds like it is in a similar kind of place, have done a lap already."

-Sunderland's solo attempt set off spirited debates over whether minors should be allowed to attempt to set perilous records.
+Sunderland's solo attempt set off spirited debates over whether minors should be allowed to try to set perilous records.
 Questions also arose about the expense and risks of finding and rescuing her.

-To critics, Sunderland noted that she'd been sailing for years — and that she had navigated through the Pacific and Atlantic oceans, and rounded both South America and Africa, before weather ruined her boat.
-And just one year earlier, she added, her older brother, Zac, had completed his own circumnavigation.
+In response to critics, Sunderland noted that she'd been sailing for years — and that she had navigated through the Pacific and Atlantic oceans, and rounded both South America and Africa, before weather ruined her boat.
+Just one year earlier, she added, her older brother, Zac, had completed his own circumnavigation.

 After her record attempt, Sunderland was the subject of a documentary film and a book.
-She also maintained a blog — and she later wrote about how after being saved, she simply stood on the bridge of the French fishing boat and stared off into the night:
+She also maintained a blog — and wrote about how after being saved, she simply stood on the bridge of the French fishing boat and stared off into the night:

 "My mind was drifting through all the memories of my trip, my team, my boat, my family... standing there in the dark for hours, thinking back to the terror of tying myself onto a broken stanchion with my saw in hand and working on sawing away my mast hoping I didn't fall off the pitching deck."